Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack: Computational study

 The behaviour of the average optimality gap (\%) for different instance types is illustrated in Table \ref{tab:optimality_gap_normal_approx}.

-These results suggest that approximating item weights by their normal counterparts represents an effective approximation strategy, and that {\em our mathematical programming heuristic PWL represents a computationally efficient heuristic for the SSKP with item weights following a generic distribution}.
+While one may reasonably expect the CLT argument to apply only to instances comprising a substantial number of items, our results suggest instead that even for instances comprising a relatively small number of items ($n\in\{25,50\}$) approximating item weights by their normal counterparts represents an effective approximation strategy producing optimality gaps that generally do not exceed 0.5\%; and that our mathematical programming approach PWL therefore represents a computationally efficient heuristic for the SSKP with item weights following a generic distribution.